Mindmasters rules and how to become a contestant

 The format of the quiz will be provided to team members two weeks before the heats.

-The heat draw was completed by a College staff member and an independent adjudicator.
+The heat draw is always completed by a College staff member and an independent adjudicator.

-Team members will each receive a gift and certificate for participation in the heats.
+Team members will each receive a gift for participation in the heats.

 The winners of the final will receive a trophy which will remain at Prescot Street offices, with replicas awarded for each winning team members.